 Financial accounting in context

-This module will help you to understand different types of company from their formation, company financial accounting, the regulatory framework in which they operate, and their role in the context of market economies, law and society.
+This module will help you to understand different types of companies from their formation, company financial accounting, the regulatory framework in which they operate, and their role in the context of market economies, law and society.
 You’ll also gain an understanding of corporate governance, corporate responsibility, and sustainability reporting.
 You’ll learn how to interact with accountants and auditors to understand their duties, and other external stakeholders to understand their information needs.
-By the end of this module you should be able to prepare basic company financial accounts (including cash flow statements), and interpret the financial statements of a single entity company from the perspective of external stakeholders.
+By the end of this module, you should be able to prepare basic company financial accounts (including cash flow statements) and interpret the financial statements of a single entity company from the perspective of external stakeholders.

 What you will study

 You will study two aspects of company financial accounting and reporting.

 Accounting technical: understanding, preparing and interpreting company financial statements and reports.
 You'll learn how to prepare income statements, balance sheets, statements of changes in equity, and cash flow statements for single-entity companies.
 You'll also learn how to interpret financial statements from the perspective of external stakeholders.